vdot0x23/simple-hugo-theme/README.md

 # vdot0x23's Hugo Simple Theme

-Forked from https://github.com/Xzya/simple-hugo-theme to be more reminiscent of https://thebestmotherfucking.website/ but not quite https://github.com/denysvitali/hugo-thebestmotherfuckingblog
+Forked from https://github.com/Xzya/simple-hugo-theme with the following tweaks:
+- Font color changed from #444 to #454545 (credit to https://thebestmotherfucking.website/)
+- Font size in footer changed from 18 to 12

 ## Configuration